What Is Zodiacal Light – See False Dusk or False Dawn Around Equinoxes

 Gegenschein, like the zodiacal light, is caused by sunlight reflecting off interplanetary dust, but it appears directly opposite the Sun in the sky, centered at the antisolar point.
 Gegenschein forms a slightly brighter, oval-shaped spot about 8-10° across within the dimmer band of the zodiacal light.
 Gegenschein is even more difficult to detect than the zodiacal light, requiring a perfectly dark sky and the use of the averted vision.

-The zodiacal light is a rare and beautiful celestial phenomenon that looks like a hazy pyramid of light rising from the horizon.
+The zodiacal light is a beautiful celestial phenomenon that looks like a hazy pyramid of light rising from the horizon.
 It occurs just after dusk near the vernal equinox and just before dawn near the autumnal equinox.
-The next best time to see the zodiacal light is from March to early May 2025.
+The next best time to see the zodiacal light is around the equinox on March 20, 2026.
 To make sure you see this mysterious light in all its glory, pick a moonless night, head to a dark suburban location, and use the free Sky Tonight app to guide your way.

 Good luck on your stargazing journey!